RiftValleySoftware/RVS_Spinner/README.md

 ==============
 To use Spinner, import the framework into your Swift 4.0 or above project.
 The main Spinner class is called "RVS_Spinner," and you can use this class in storyboards.

 Unlike the UIPickerView, the Spinner is self-contained.
-You supply it an Array of RVS_Spinner.RVS_SpinnerDataItem instances, which contain, at minimum, and icon (a UIImage), and a title (a String).
+You supply it an Array of RVS_SpinnerDataItem instances, which contain, at minimum, and icon (a UIImage), and a title (a String).
 These are displayed by the Spinner when it is opened.

 The Spinner has a  RVS_Spinner.selectedIndex property that denotes which Array element is the selected value.